New Zealand Cadet Forces: 2010–2019

-Upon arrival all cadets were separated in to 25 different teams sorted Alpha – Yankee.
+Upon arrival all cadets were separated into 25 different teams sorted Alpha – Yankee.
 These Platoons represented the group cadets would belong to for the week long activity and dictated when cadets would be eating and their accommodation and was relevant to the elective that the attending cadet had chosen.

 Before arriving, personnel were able to nominate an elective to participate in, which determined a set of activities they participated in: